misael-diaz/Demo-BDX/README.md

 University of Puerto Rico - Mayagüez UPRM.
 The demo is a minimalistic version and has been implemented in an entirely different way and inspired by [LAMMPS](https://github.com/lammps/lammps) source code.
-The BDX code leverages AVX512 instructions for performance in HPC CPUs while this demo does not even try to perform such optimizations.
+The proprietary version of the BDX code leverages AVX512 instructions for performance in HPC CPUs while this demo does not aim to be a HPC grade code.
+It does aim to be fun to tinker with and it has been like that for me.

 The purpose of this demo is to showcase my ability to write C/C++ code, it's not intended for research work because this code does not even commit the simulation data to